josefs/meta-paper/paper.md

 conclusion is clear.
 Using the embedded language approach is a net win in the long term for writing high performance application in Haskell.

+Push arrays also come with an initial cost in that they introduce yet another type of arrays to the API of the library.
+However, considering the performance advantages, the simplified implementation of stencil computations and its more useful default behaviour when it comes to fusion, we consider Push arrays to be a definite advantage.

 ## Future work

 The library meta-repa is only the first step towards a framework for